varmox/ygeonline/content/post/vsphere-monitoring.md

 **Prerequiries**

 - RHEL based Linux
 - Docker & Docker Compose (or Podman with Docker Compose.
-In this tutorial wer are using docker & docker compose) installed
+In this tutorial we are using docker & docker compose) installed

 ***Environment Variables***